BreeDurbin/cyrus/README.md

 ## Contributors

-If you want to contribute to cyrus, please read our [contribution guidelines](CONTRIBUTING.md).
+If you want to contribute to cyrus, please read the [contribution guidelines](CONTRIBUTING.md).

 Thanks goes to these wonderful people: